endrl/jellyfin-plugin-edl/README.md

 2. Install the EDL Creator plugin from the General section
 3. Restart Jellyfin
 4. Go to Dashboard -> Scheduled Tasks -> Create EDL and click the play button
+5. Configure the "Edl Action" for different segment types in plugin settings
-5. There is no Task Timer configured, create one if you want to scan daily
+6. There is no Task Timer configured, create one if you want to scan daily

 ### Debug Logging